kaist-sbml/MGP_prediction/README.md

 	```
     The output file "predictedMGPs.csv" will be generated in output directory after computation.

-    Run time for this source coude on example input is about 90 seconds.
+    The run time for this source code on example input is about 90 seconds.

-3. The output file is .csv format and consists of four columns (i.e., Target gene, Target metabolite and its MetaNetX ID, and Target pathway) which represent information of predicted MGPs.
+3. The output file is in .csv format and consists of four columns (i.e., Target gene, Target metabolite and its MetaNetX ID, and Target pathway) which represent information of predicted MGPs.

 ---
 ### Reference